oric-software/glOric/readme.md

 - an intro in which the camera position and orientation is animated
 - followed by an interactive phase where you can manually move the camera in order to test real time interactive mode.

-In text mode and LORES mode sample demo , the camera is moved with the following keyboard commands:
+In TEXT, LORES or COLOR mode sample demo , the camera is moved with the following keyboard commands:

 - Arrow (up / down) to go ( forward / backward )
 - W / X to shift (left / right)